image bio

 Quality sleep and having a newborn can sound like an oxymoron.
 And while we can’t promise that you will get eight solid hours of restful and uninterrupted sleep every night, we can tell you that taking magnesium supplements may help your body relax, supporting your ability to get some quality shut-eye.
 Taking magnesium before bedtime may help you take advantage of those rare quiet evening hours and help you fall asleep.

-Magnesium and breastfeeding
+Magnesium and Breastfeeding

 Why?
 For one, adequate magnesium intake may help support your milk supply.
 No, magnesium won’t literally make your body produce more milk, but since this mineral plays a role in helping your body relax, magnesium may indirectly help your breast milk flow a bit more freely thanks to your stress level being more in-check.
+It's essential for breastfeeding mothers to pay attention to their magnesium levels.

 While breast milk concentrations of magnesium do not appear to be impacted by the maternal diet, it is still important to take in enough to support mom’s health, as if her intake is low, the baby’s needs will be prioritized, possibly at the expense of mom’s bone health and other factors.

-Foods that include magnesium
+Foods that Include Magnesium

 Finding foods that contain magnesium is not a hard challenge to overcome.
 Many plant-based foods are jam packed with this important mineral, and many people who eat a balanced and varied diet have no trouble meeting their needs.